vippsas/vipps-checkout-shopify/README.md

 ## Vipps vs Vipps Checkout?
 What's the difference?

-For the moment, there are two payment methods offered from Vipps available in Shopify, Vipps(called Vipps 2.0) and Vipps Checkout.
+For the moment, there are two payment methods offered from Vipps available in Shopify, Vipps (called Vipps 2.0) and Vipps Checkout.
 Vipps Checkout is the latest one.
 Vipps 2.0 will be depreciated and replaced completely by Vipps Checkout in the future, so we suggest installing Vipps Checkout right away.

 ## Vipps Express Checkout

-Vipps does not have a solution for Vipps Express Checkout (Vipps Hurtigkasse) in Shopify.
+Vipps does not have a solution for Vipps Hurtigkasse (*Express Checkout*) in Shopify.
 This is due to limitations on Shopify's side, and if Shopify makes changes that make Vipps Hurtigkasse possible, we will add this functionality.